Skip to main content

 Director of Education, Inova Internal Medicine Residency Program

 Dr. Garcia completed his residency training at University of Texas Southwestern Medical Center.
 He has experience in both internal medicine and addiction medicine.
 He is deeply committed to resident education and providing the highest quality of patient care.
-Dr. Garcia has directed and supervised physician residents and medical students from Georgetown University, George Washington University and Virginia Commonwealth University.
+Dr. Garcia has directed and supervised physician residents and medical students from Georgetown University, George Washington University, Virginia Commonwealth University and University of Virginia.

 Homan Wai, MD, FACP